realeroberto/bashlets/utils/README.md

 Bashlets is a modular extensible toolbox for Bash.

-This repository contains some basic utilities.
+This folder contains some basic utilities.